Defining Programmatic Advertising

 Programmatic advertising has had a meteoric rise in the world of marketing since its introduction in the mid-90s.
 Back then, it was incredibly primitive and limited in ability, only used for simple tasks like ad placement on websites.
 There also weren’t many providers to choose from; DoubleClick was considered the market leader at the time.

 But programmatic advertising has come a long way since then.
 In the past decade especially, it has exploded in popularity and is now used by the vast majority of digital marketers.
 In fact, data released in 2020 showed that 83% of marketers use their ad spend on programmatic ads, a number which has likely only grown since then.

 Why is that?

 Well, like every other form of technology, programmatic advertising has evolved with the times.
 As new innovations, ideas and inventions have emerged, it has adopted and integrated them into its systems at the same pace.
-While programmatic advertising may have been initially characterized by the simplicity of the early internet, it’s now defined by the AI, automation and deep learning of 2022.
+While programmatic advertising may have been initially characterized by the simplicity of the early internet, it’s now defined by the AI, automation, and deep learning of 2022.
 It is equally beneficial for marketing and advertising.
 Brands intended to use this strategy should not delve into marketing vs advertising because this technology has proven effective for both of them.

 This has made it an incredibly powerful tool that can be used for a wide variety of applications, and is likewise the reason why programmatic advertising is considered to be the future of marketing, with spending expected to surpass $493 billion by the end of 2022.